abhijeetroyyy/uber-clone/backend/README.md

 # Uber Clone Backend

 This is the backend for the Uber clone project.
-It includes user registration, login, and logout functionalities.
+It includes user and captain registration, login, and logout functionalities.

 ## Getting Started